Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

 for $\widetilde{y}=\mlfv{N}$.
 Notice that $0= \#(x,x[1])\neq \size{\bag{N}}=1$, since there are no linear occurrences of $x$ in $x[1]$.

 \end{enumerate}

 \end{example}

 \begin{example} To illustrate the need to check `$\size{C}$' in $\redlab{R:Fail^!}$, consider the term $ x[1] \esubst{\bag{M} \bagsep \oneb^!}{x}$, which features both a mismatch of linear bags for the linear variables to be substituted and an empty unrestricted bag with the need for the first element to be substituted.
-We check the size of the linear bag because we wish to prioritize the reduction of Rule~$\redlab{R:Fail^{\ell}}$.
-Hence, in case of a mismatch of linear resources we wish to not perform a reduction via Rule~$\redlab{R:Fail^!}$. \end{example}
+We check the size of the linear bag because we wish to prioritise the reduction of Rule~$\redlab{R:Fail^{\ell}}$.
+Hence, in case of a mismatch of linear resources we wish not to perform a reduction via Rule~$\redlab{R:Fail^!}$.
+This is a design choice: our semantics collapses linear failure at the earliest moment it arises. \end{example}

 \begin{example}[Cont.
 Example~\ref{ex:delta}] Self-applications of $\Delta_1$ do not behave as an expected variation of a lazy reduction from $\Omega$.
 Both $ \Delta_1(\bag{\Delta_1}\bagsep \oneb^!)$ and $ \Delta_1(\oneb \bagsep \bag{\Delta_1}^!)$ reduce to failure since the number of linear occurrences of $x$ does not match the number of resources in the linear bag: \(